crystal-lang/crystal-website/_posts/2025-05-23-crystal-compass.md

 This is a service for people who use, or prepare to use, Crystal in production.
-Our support service pairs production teams with Crystal experts, providing PR reviews, architectural input, language guidance, and critical conversations.
+Our support service pairs production teams with Crystal experts, providing PR reviews, architectural input, language guidance, and in general, help with the critical aspects that entails running a Crystal application.

 Its goal is to strengthen Crystal's user community.
 We want to help both current users and new adopters with simple and practical support.